TonyRipa/PlaceValue/README.md

 We actually have enough now to show Heisenberg's Uncertainty Principle.
 And do just that in <i>Mechanics.html</i>.
 For pedagogical simplicity (and without loss of generality) we do it with the pseudo-momentum operator 10, and the true momentum operator i0.
 Formally, we show xp-px=iħ.
 Or in natual units, xp-px=i.
 Furthermore since the factor i plays no interesting part in xp-px (while it does play an interesting part in the Schrodinger Equation with the sign of p^2), we also show a simplified construction with xp-px=1.

+In Wave Mechanics, Heisenberg's Uncertainty Principle follows from the fact that the derivative operator doesn't commute with multiplication by x.
+Which is ungraspable without calculus.
+It is somewhat more elegant in Matrix Mechanics, where Heisenberg's Uncertainty Principle follows from the fact that Matrix Multiplication is not always commutative, and is not for position and momentum matrices.
+This is ungraspable without linear algebra.
+In PlaceValue mechanics, Heisenberg's Uncertainty Principle follows from the fact that arithmetic multiplication doesn't commute with an even more naive kind of multiplication (point-wise multiplication [12⊗34=38]).
+This is graspable in elementary school.

 <i>mechanics2.html</i> is a different refactoring of Q.M..
 Whereas mechanics.html was based on the Laplace inspired data-type laplace.js, mechanics2.html is based on the Fourier inspired data-type fourier2.js.
 Whereas mechanics.html's underlying data-type laplace.js was inspired by the Laplace transform, mechanics2.html's underlying data-type fourier2.js is not inspired by the Fourier transform but the Fourier series, and a 2D version at that.
 One benefit of mechanics2.html is the ease of representing multidimensional space-time states as integers, albeit 2D integers.
 For example ψ(x)=exp(i(2x+t)) is

 <pre>